matwilso/matwilso.github.io/_posts/learned-sims.md

 This junction represents an exciting frontier in technology and a unique set of challenges to grapple with.
 -->

-Robotics is at an interesting confluence between highly reliable engineered systems and highly flexible embodied intelligences that learn from experience.
+Robots are at an interesting intersection between engineered system and embodied intelligence.
+We have fairly well-established practices for designing and building highly reliable engineered systems, but we are actively figuring out how to develop flexible intelligent systems that learn from experience *and* that reach the same levels of safety and reliability.
-This combination represents an exciting frontier in technology and a unique set of challenges to grapple with.
+This combination represents a unique set of challenges and an exciting frontier in technology.

-Simulation is a well-established tool in both engineering and skill acquisition---it's been used both to [design complex][defenseone] [fighter jets][popmech] and to [teach human pilots][flightsim] how to fly them.
+Simulation is actually one well-established tool in both domains of engineering and skill acquisition---it's been used to [design complex][defenseone] [fighter jets][popmech] and to [teach the human pilots][flightsim] that fly them, for example.
 It's also used universally in robotics for debugging, evaluation, and (sometimes) training, to make development safer and cheaper, and to induce scenarios that are otherwise impossible or too dangerous to prep for.

-Thus, simulation seems likely to continue playing a key role in the future of robotics.
+Simulation, thus, seems likely to play a key role in the future of robotics.
-As our systems become capable of handling increasingly complex and varied settings, however, our simulators need to become increasingly complex and varied to remain useful.
+As our systems become capable of handling increasingly complex and varied settings, however, our simulators must become increasingly complex and varied to remain useful.
 And I believe we are going to hit a wall with traditional simulator development---a wall very similar to the one we hit with traditional computer vision before deep learning.

-In the long run, we will need to learn our simulators *from data*, much more akin to how humans learn their world models, and much more akin to how the rest of modern robot learning systems work.
+In the long run, then, we will need to learn our simulators *from data*, much more akin to how humans learn their world models, and much more akin to how the rest of modern robot learning systems work.
-I don't see any other way to simulate the variety of the real world in a general and scalable way (e.g., an egg cracking, pouring out, sizzling on a frying pan, and a paintbrush dipping into a bucket, dragging across the wall, leaving a streak of red paint behind).
+I don't see any other way to handle the variety of the real world in a general and scalable way (e.g., an egg cracking, pouring out, sizzling on a frying pan, and a paintbrush dipping into a bucket, dragging across the wall, leaving a streak of red paint behind).